corda/corda/docs/source/running-the-demos.rst

           This allows for 3rd party applications to perform actions based on Node Type.
           For example, the Explorer tool only allows nodes of this type to issue and exit cash.

-In the window you run the command you should see (in case of Web, RPC is simmilar):
+In the window you run the command you should see (in case of Web, RPC is similar):

 - Requesting Cash via Web ...
 - Successfully processed Cash Issue request